robusta-dev/krr/README.md

 You can also run KRR in-cluster as a Kubernetes Job, if you don't want to view results easily in a <a href="https://platform.robusta.dev/signup">UI</a>.

-Create all the necessary Kubernetes services using the following command to run KRR as a Kubernetes Job.

 ```
 kubectl apply -f https://raw.githubusercontent.com/robusta-dev/krr/refs/heads/main/docs/krr-in-cluster/krr-in-cluster-job.yaml